mturk/svcbatch/README.md

   Do not send `CTRL_BREAK_EVENT` if the batch file runs a process that does not have a custom `CTRL_BREAK_EVENT` console handler.
-  By default the process will exit and the service will either fail or hang.
+  By default the process will exit and the service will either fail.

 ## Stop and Shutdown